Built With

 RAG (Retrieval-Augmented Generation) in Action

-Customer support agents that answer questions accurately using product documentation and help articles
+Customer support agents answering from product docs and help articles

-Legal and compliance agents that search through case law, contracts, and regulatory databases
+Legal agents searching case law, contracts, and regulatory databases

-Internal knowledge assistants that help employees find information across wikis, docs, and systems
+Internal knowledge assistants finding information across wikis, docs, and systems

-Sales enablement agents that reference current pricing, product specifications, and competitive intelligence
+Sales enablement agents referencing pricing, specs, and competitive intel

-Onboarding agents that guide new employees through company policies and procedures using internal docs
+Onboarding agents guiding new employees through company policies and procedures

 Related Technologies